Vijay421/Rent-IT/README.md

 Step 2: create the database with: `dotnet ef database update`

-Step 3: run the project with through your IDE.
+Step 3: run the project through your IDE.

 ### Frontend